-First of all start by remarking that the hair graft is the only effective and proven method to solve male alopecia.
+First of all, hair transplantation is the only effective and proven method to solve male alopecia.

 Androgenic alopecia is caused by the effects of the male hormone dihydrotestosterone (DHT: a derivative of testosterone) on the hair follicles of the genetically susceptible scalp, which are located in the front, upper and crown areas of the scalp.

-Testosterone is converted to DHT by the enzyme 5-alpha-reductase in hair follicle cells.
-The activity of both the enzyme and the hormone are increased in the areas where hair loss occurs.
+Testosterone is turned into DHT by the enzyme 5-alpha-Reductase in hair follicle cells.
+The activity of both the enzyme and the hormone are higher in the areas where hair loss occurs.

 Men’s hair loss is progressive throughout their lives.
 The effects tend to be exhibited in 2 main areas: Entries and thinning of the crown.
-Over time these will join until the top of the bald head is left.
+Over time these effects will add up and leave the top of the head bald.

-A capillary graft procedure works to relocate those “genetically prepared hairs” to the top of the head, that is, the hairs are repositioned in the area that the patient needs them.
+A hair transplant procedure works to relocate those “genetically prepared hairs” to the top of the head.
+The hair is transplanted in the area where the patient needs them.

 The Norwood scale